bholloway/through-pipes/README.md

 ## Reference

-There are a number of other methods that are primarily of use where you wish to push input explicitly to the subroutine.
+Other than the top-level factory method, there are a number of other methods that may be used to push input explicitly to the subroutine.

+### (method)

+Creates a new instance.

+@param `{function(stream.Readable):stream.Readable} method` A factory method that returns a stream

+@returns `{stream.Through}` A through stream that wraps the pipe

 ### .input(...)